weimingtom/onscripter-libretro_fork/README.md

 ```

 ## Bugs or TODO
+* (TODO) win32 onsyuri_libretro.dll, if change window scale to 1x, the black mouse cursor will be hidden
 * (TODO) Fail to compile it (SDL1 version) with old gcc,
 like RG300X gcw0 opendingux MIPS gcc toolchain
 (because of libretro-common compiling ?)